MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 8.1.5
+- Fix additional issue with `BQC.Statistics.MaxAddedWarnings` and `BQC.Statistics.MaxRemovedWarnings` that prevented zero to be accepted as valid value.

 #### 8.1.4
 - Allow `BQC.Statistics.MaxAddedWarnings` and `BQC.Statistics.MaxRemovedWarnings` to be set to zero. (fixes GitHub issue #170)